Tips and research from Nextdoor on neighborhood safety during a natural disaster

 - Support local organizations on the frontlines by volunteering or donating.

-- Take care of your emotional health, and know when and how to seek help.
-Coping with strong emotions as a unified neighborhood can help to recuperate after a disaster.
+- Take care of your emotional health and know when and how to seek help.
+Coping with strong emotions as a unified neighborhood can help you recuperate after a disaster.

-Keep in mind that you may also need to adjust your hurricane preparedness plans based on the latest health and safety guidelines from the CDC and your local officials to protect yourself and others from COVID-19.
-When you check on neighbors, be sure to follow social distancing recommendations whenever possible.
+Remember that you may also need to adjust your hurricane plans based on the CDC’s latest health and safety guidelines and your local officials to protect yourself and others from COVID-19.

 To connect with your local neighborhood, please login at nextdoor.com.